Marion Bloom: Life

-Work

 Edward A. Martin's book, "In Defense of Marion," discusses the significance of the relationship between Bloom and Mencken, describing it as "the most important love relationship in H. L. Mencken’s life."
 Martin suggests that Mencken attempted to conceal this relationship, hoping it would remain hidden within the extensive documentation of his literary accomplishments as an author and editor.
 Martin observes that their relationship thrived during a time when Mencken frequently addressed women's issues in his writings.

 Her association with H. L. Mencken commenced in February 1914, during her visit to the premises of the Baltimore Sun.
 Although Mencken and Bloom's relationship ended in the early 1920s, their exchange of love letters later shows Bloom's lasting admiration for Mencken.
 Their love letters were published in 1996 in "In Defense of Marion: The Love of Marion Bloom and H. L. Mencken."

 Bloom authored several books and wrote for American Mercury and The Washington Herald.
 She also returned to the nursing field, working for the American Red Cross as assistant chief of the Resources Information unit.
 It is believed that she may have served in the army again as a nurse during and after World War II, from 1944 until 1947.
 She worked for the Junior Red Cross in the late 1940s and was employed by the State Department in 1950, retiring ten years later.
 She died on March 10, 1975.

 The correspondences between Mencken, Bloom, and her sister Estelle are housed at the Enoch Pratt Free Library of Baltimore and the New York Public Library.